-The development of screening programmes for diabetic eye disease in Europe was initially encouraged by the “St Vincent Declaration” published in 1989, which set a target of reducing diabetes-related blindness by one third in the following 5 years.
+The development of screening programmes for diabetes eye disease in Europe was initially encouraged by the “St Vincent Declaration” published in 1989, which set a target of reducing diabetes-related blindness by one third in the following 5 years.

 Progress towards achieving the St Vincent Declaration target was reviewed and revised at a consensus conference held in Liverpool, UK in 2005.
 This meeting was attended by national representatives of diabetology and ophthalmology from 29 European countries.

 The discussions led to the development of the “The Liverpool Declaration”, which set a target to reduce the risk of visual impairment due to Diabetes-related Retinopathy by 2010 by: